Game design: Design

-Testing
+Prototypes and play testing

+A game prototype is a draft version of a game used for testing.
+Uses of prototyping include exploring new game design possibilities and technologies.

-Game testing is a major part of game development.
-During testing, players play the game and provide feedback on its gameplay, the usability of its components or screen elements, the clarity of its goals and rules, ease of learning, and enjoyment to the game developer.
-The developer then revises the design, its components, presentation, and rules before testing it again.
+Play testing is a major part of game development.
+During testing, players play the prototype and provide feedback on its gameplay, the usability of its components, the clarity of its goals and rules, ease of learning, and entertainment value.
+During testing, various balance issues may be identified, requiring changes to the game's design.
+The developer then revises the design, components, presentation, and rules before testing it again.
 Later testing may take place with focus groups to test consumer reactions before publication.

-During testing, various balance issues may be identified, requiring changes to the game's design.

-Video game testing is a software testing process for quality control of video games.
-The primary function of game testing is the discovery and documentation of software defects (aka bugs).
-Interactive entertainment software testing is a highly technical field requiring computing expertise, analytic competence, critical evaluation skills, and endurance.